Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-After surgery and radiation to lower the chance that the cancer will come back.
-Your doctor may recommend this as a safety measure even if your doctor believes most of the cancer is gone.
+After surgery to lower the chance that the cancer will come back.
+Your healthcare provider may recommend this as a safety measure even if he or she thinks all of the visible cancer is gone.

 Cisplatin plus fluorouracil (5-FU)

 Mitomycin-C with 5-FU

 Paclitaxel plus cisplatin

 Gemcitabine alone or in combination with other medicines

 Chemo is given in cycles.
 This reduces harm to healthy cells.
 Rest periods in between treatment give normal cells a chance to recover.
 Your healthcare provider will decide if you need to get chemo daily, weekly, every few weeks, or monthly.
 Your treatment will usually last 3 to 6 months.

 Side effects are common with chemo, but it's important to know that they can often be prevented or controlled.
 The side effects from chemo often go away over time after the treatment ends.